 - NICE appraisal.
-A company should investigate whether its product could be subject to a NICE appraisal and if so, whether it could meet NICE's cost-effectiveness criteria.
-The company could also explore qualifying for Highly Specialised Technology status or the Cancer Drugs Fund.
+A company should investigate whether its product will be subject to a NICE appraisal and if so, whether it could meet NICE's cost-effectiveness criteria.
+The company could also explore qualifying for HST status or the Cancer Drugs Fund.
 For high-cost products, the company should consider the possibility of offering a Patient Access Scheme. - Specialised commissioning categories.
-Falling within the scope of Specialised Services, Highly Specialised Services, the Cancer Drugs Fund or benefiting from Accelerated Access Collaborative Support would increase the likelihood of a high-cost product receiving NHS funding. - Commercial negotiations with the NHS customer base.
-Companies should consider what their optimal pricing and discount strategy would be in the procurement space.
+Falling within the scope of Specialised Services, Highly Specialised Services, the Cancer Drugs Fund or benefitting from Accelerated Access Collaborative Support would increase the likelihood of a high-cost product receiving NHS funding. - Appreciating the NHS' approach to commissioning and procurement.
+It is critically important to appreciate the NHS' multi-layered approach to medicines pricing and purchasing.
+In particular, that achieving a list price and a NICE recommendation are not always determinative of the price that the NHS will pay for a product.
+The NHS can seek to achieve value through a variety of mechanisms, including tendering and direct negotiations with the industry.
+Companies should therefore consider their pricing and discount strategy in a holistic way.
 This is particularly important if a product's main use is in secondary care. - Understanding NHS prescribing policies.
 In the UK, market penetration is often a greater concern for companies than market entry.
 The NHS' prescribing policies (both local and national) have a significant impact on the uptake of a new product.
 Understanding these is therefore important.